-Disclaimer: None of the information in this article constitutes medical advice, and is just the opinion of the writer(s) and published for informational purposes only.
-We recommend that patients suffering from nerve pain consult with a doctor about treatment.
+Disclaimer: None of the information in this article constitutes medical advice, and is just the opinion of the writer(s).
+We recommend that patients follow their doctor’s guidance in regard to pain relief.

 Nerve Control 911 is one of the most popular dietary supplements for nerve pain and central nervous system (CNS) dysfunction.
 The product is manufactured by Phytage Labs and is described as a “Central Nervous System Protection Formula” that “reduces nervous system inflammation.”